AriFordsham/GHCWiki/building/hacking.md

 ## Building individual parts of the tree

-The first thing to understand is that the source tree is built in two passes.
-First `make boot` builds dependencies and any other tools required as part of the build itself.
-For example, `utils/genprimopcode` is built as part of `make boot`, because it is required to preprocess `compiler/prelude/primops.txt.pp`.

-After `make boot`, `make` will build everything.
+The first thing to understand is that in general each part of the source tree may be built in two passes.
+First `make boot` does any configuring necessary, and then `make` will actually build everything.

-If you say `make` from the very top-level, the build system will arrange to do the appropriate 'make boot' steps for you.
-If you just want to build in a subdirectory (eg. ghc), you have to do `make boot` yourself.
-You don't need to `make boot` after every single change, but you might want to do it to update dependencies, for example.
+If you say `make` from the very top-level, the build system will arrange to do the appropriate `make boot` steps for you.
+If you just want to build in a subdirectory (eg. `compiler`), you have to do `make boot` yourself.
+You don't need to `make boot` after every single change, but you might need to do it after changing modules imports, for example, so that the module dependency graph can be recalculated.

 ## Refining the setup